Adobe Express vs Canva (2023) — Which is Better?

 The Canva interface

-The Adobe Express interface also features a prominent ‘quick action’ section.
-This gives you easy, ‘one-click’ access to commonly-performed design tasks — such as resizing images, background removal and file format conversions.
+The Adobe Express dashboard also features a handy ‘quick actions’ tab. which gives you easy, ‘one-click’ access to commonly-performed design tasks — such as resizing images, background removal, combining files and file format conversions.

 Both platforms provide a very straightforward ‘drag-and-drop’ editing experience: templates, photos and design elements can be applied or added from the left of the screen, while your design work takes place on the right.